aplneto/aplneto/README.md

 Follow me on Twitter if you'd like to read some security jokes and insults to the Brazilian Government.

-- 🌱 I'm currently learning machine learning and blue teaming
+- 🌱 I'm currently studying about machine learning and blue teaming
 - 💬 Ask me about anything and I promise I'll try to help
 - 📫 How to reach me: [Twitter](https://twitter.com/_aplneto)
 <!--